helmchoi/helmchoi.github.io/_posts/2022-09-08-setting-wired-connection-in-Ubuntu.md

 While reinstalling Ubuntu 18.04, I encountered the wired connection issue again.
-(wired connection status was 'connecting' at first)
+(wired connection status was 'connecting' at first) Note that I am installing Ubuntu on an external SSD for dual-booting with Windows.

 First, set the wired connection IPv4 setting to manual
 - address: YOUR_IP.xx